logrusorgru/aurora/README.md

 ### Licensing

-Copyright &copy; 2015 Konstantin Ivanov <ivanov.konstantin@logrus.org.ru>
+Copyright &copy; 2016-2107 Konstantin Ivanov <kostyarin.ivanov@gmail.com>
 This work is free.
+It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the LICENSE.md file for more details.
+See the LICENSE file for more details.